SillyTavern/SillyTavern-Docs/Usage/Core Concepts/characterdesign.md

 The First Message is an important thing that sets exactly how and in what style the character will communicate.

-It is desirable that the character's first message be long, so that later it would be less likely that the character would respond in with very short messages.
+The character's first message should be long so that later it would be less likely that the character would respond with very short messages.

 You can also use asterisks ** to describe the character's actions.

 For example:

 `*I noticed you came inside, I walked up and stood right in front of you* Welcome.
-I'm glad to see you here. *I said with toothy smug sunny smile looking you straight in the eye* What brings you...`
+I'm glad to see you here. *I said with a toothy smug sunny smile looking you straight in the eye* What brings you...`

 ### Examples of dialogue